libktx/ktx/.github/CONTRIBUTING.md

 versions are stored with the [`Versions.kt`](../buildSrc/src/main/kotlin/ktx/Versions.kt) file.
 Snapshot releases should keep all the dependencies (outside of testing scope) up-to-date.
 Major dependencies include:

-- **LibGDX**: update `gdxVersion` in the versions file and LibGDX version in the tag on the top of the [README.md](../README.md) file.
-Note that updating LibGDX also affects the KTX version and milestones, so make sure to update the [version.txt](../version.txt) and [milestones](https://github.com/libktx/ktx/milestones) as well.
+- **libGDX**: update `gdxVersion` in the versions file and libGDX version in the tag on the top of the [README.md](../README.md) file.
+Note that updating libGDX also affects the KTX version and milestones, so make sure to update the [version.txt](../version.txt) and [milestones](https://github.com/libktx/ktx/milestones) as well.
 - **Kotlin**: update the `kotlinVersion` in the properties file and the Kotlin tag in the [README.md](../README.md).
 - **Kotlin Coroutines**: update `kotlinCoroutinesVersion` in the versions file and the tag in the